AlexFedotovqq/DocsTradeCoin/docs/homepages/architecture.md

 ### Smart Contracts

-TradeCoin utilizes Solidity smart contracts for the exchange of tokens.
+TradeCoin utilizes Mina smart contracts for the exchange of tokens.
 These contracts play a vital role in facilitating secure and automated token swaps.

 ### User Interface (Nextjs)